 The Nuts executable this project provides can be used to both run a Nuts server (a.k.a. node) and administer a running node remotely.
-This chapter explains how to run a server using the native binary.
+This guide explains how to run a Nuts node using the native binary.

-2.1 Building
+3.1 Building